-Travellers to Bali around this date please note : On this day, the entire island of Bali will come to a complete standstill.
-To allow all to follow the prescribed ritual, all traffic all over Bali will be stopped.
+Therefore, travelers planning to fly to or from Bali on or around this date please note: On this day, the entire island of Bali will come to a complete standstill, - or American TV would say: is in “lock down” mode - to allow all to follow the prescribed rituals.
+Bali’s Ngurah Rai International Airport will be closed.
 No planes will land or take off for 24 hours.
+All traffic across Bali will be stopped.
 All shops are closed.
-No one is allowed on the beach or on the streets.
-There will be local watchmen known as pecalang to ascertain that this rule is obeyed.
+No pedestrian traffic is allowed on the beach or on the streets.
+There will be local watchmen known as pecalang to ascertain that this rule is strictly obeyed.
 At night, all lights will have to be turned off.
-Hotels will close all curtains that no ray of light shines to the outside.
+Hotels will close all curtains so that no ray of light shines to the outside.
 All sound and music indoors should be held to its lowest volume.

-As a day reserved for self-reflection anything that might interfere with that purpose is strictly prohibited.
-Nyepi mandates a day of absolute quiet, based on the four precepts of Catur Brata:
+As the pinnacle of the entire series of rituals, Nyepi or the Day of complete silence will take place on 9th March 2016.
+As a day that is reserved for meditation and self-reflection, anything that may interfere with that specific purpose is, therefore, strictly prohibited.
+For Nyepi mandates a day of absolute quiet, based on the four precepts of Catur Brata, namely: